 I going to assume you are wading.
 The water below the dam isn’t very deep.
 In most areas, the water won’t be over your waders.
-There aren’t any holes or drop offs except directly around the boulders placed my the Missouri Department of Conservation for fish habitat.
+There aren’t any holes or drop offs except directly around the boulders placed by the Missouri Department of Conservation for fish habitat.
 The deepest water is up close to the cable, marking the boundary line in which not to fish above.
-This water is too deep to wade so be careful.
+The water up close to the cable is deeper and wading is difficult.

 Most of the bottom of the lake is gravel but there is larger chunk rock as well as bed rock.

 The lake opens up below Rebar to a big pool we call Big Hole.
-What used to be a deep hole has filled in with gravel over the years but is still 3-4 feet deep.
-The water, again, moves slowly through, then almost stops before hitting the Rocking Chair area.
+What used to be a deep hole has filled in with gravel over the years but is still 4-5 feet deep.
+The water, again, moves slowly down to the Rocking Chair area.

-The Rocking Chair is marked by an access from the south side of the lake, where a person could walk down from a parking area to the lake and sit a rocking chair on the level bank there, sit and watch the lake.
-I’m sure it’s been done.
-You’ll find more chunk and bed rock here, shallowing up a bit so the water picks up speed.
+The Rocking Chair is marked by an access from the south side of the lake, where a person could walk down from a parking area to the lake and sit a rocking chair on the level bank there.
+Here you’ll find more chunk and bed rock bottom.

 Just before you get to the MDC boat ramp access (north side of the lake), the lake gets deeper and narrower, hugging the north bank.
 Some of the bottom is gravel as well as clay with a big gravel bar on the south side.

 Trophy Run is a development on the south side of the lake marked by a community building.
-The lake is very deep here, more than 10 feet in spots, and is not wadeable.
+The lake is very deep here, more than 8 feet in spots, and is not really wadeable.
 At the bottom of this run is Lookout Island.

-Film Flies: Soft hackles and Cracklebacks.
-Also in this category, I have to add RS2’s, WD40’s, Parachute Midge — any fly they settles just below the surface.
+Emergers: Soft Hackles, Cracklebacks, RS2, WD40, Parachute Midge — any fly they settles just below the surface.

 Soft hackle color and styles: Bodies can be thread with wire wrap, red, black, green, yellow, orange.
 Wire wrap only with copper, gold or silver.
 Flash or another type of mylar material, pearl, pearl red or pearl green.
-Sizes range from #14 to #20, #20 being the extreme.
+Sizes range from #14 to #20.
 I usually stay with #16’s and #18’s.

 Cracklebacks are tied with furnace hackle with various colors bodies.
 Peacock herl is the preferred material in natural green, yellow, orange and red.
 Size is usually a #14.

-Dries: Blue Olive Dun, black ant, Adams, Humpy, Elk Hair Caddis, Royal Wolfe, various midges, Griffin’s Gnat, Stimulator and beetles.
-Sizes vary depending on the fly but normal sizes, mid range — #14’s and #16’s, would work most of the time.
+Dries: Blue Olive Dun, black ant, beetle, Adams, Humpy, Elk Hair Caddis, Royal Wolfe, hoppers, Griffin’s Gnat, Stimulator and cidada.
+Sizes #8’s and #22’s.

-Wet Flies: Scuds, Prince Nymph, Pheasant Tail, Squirrel Tail, sow bugs, various emerger patterns, San Juan Worm, White Mega Worm, eggs patterns and small bead heads.
+Wet Flies: Scuds, Prince Nymph, Pheasant Tail, Squirrel Tail, sow bugs, various emerger patterns, San Juan Worm, Mega Worm, Miracle Fly, egg patterns and small bead head nymphs.
 Sizes vary from #14’s to #22’s.

 Scuds, or freshwater shrimp, are tied with many types of dubbing material — rabbit, squirrel, mink, possum, kangaroo, dog or cat, synthetics like rayon, and combinations of all of the above.
 They’re tied on either a TMC #2487, #2457, #3769, #3761 or a #200R hook, depending on your preference.
-They can be wrapped with wire, weighted or tied with a shell back.
+They can be weighted or not.
+Some are tied with a shell back.
 Scuds in the natural can be varied shades of gray, olive, tan or brown.
 When they die they turn orange.
-They can be fished in sizes ranging from #10 to #20 but the average size is #14 to #18.
+They can be fished in sizes ranging from #12 to #24 but the average size is #14 to #20.